/

 Data engineering

 If you’re searching for the best way to connect Salesforce with NetSuite, sync Zoho to HubSpot, or unify your CRM and ERP data, you’re not alone.
 The right integration platform can turn scattered data into a strategic asset.
-Here’s a look at seven integration tools that help break down data silos, with a focus on what sets Stacksync apart for organizations that need real-time, bi-directional sync and workflow automation.

-Data silos form when business units adopt specialized tools—Sales, Finance, Operations, and Support each pick the best software for their needs.
+Data silos form when business units adopt specialized tools, Sales, Finance, Operations, and Support each pick the best software for their needs.
 Over time, these systems stop talking to each other.
 Manual exports, error‐prone spreadsheets, and custom scripts become the norm.

 Common pain points include: